oracle-quickstart/oci-cloudnative/deploy/helm-chart/README.md

 - Kubernetes cluster
 - Helm
+- Secrets (Wallet/OCI) in the `/secrets` folders under root, `carts` and `orders` charts

 ## Dev installation

 The default chart installation creates an Ingress resource for development (i.e. simple Ingress, without the DNS and need for Prod/Staging secrets).
-This can be changed by setting the `ingressDev.enabled=false`.
-Similarly, if you want to deploy Ingress with the hosts and certificates set up, you need to set the `ingressDns.enabled=true` (don't forget to set `ingressDev.enabled=false` as well).
-In the future, we will provide a separate set of values file for Dev and Prod deployments.

-Before installing the chart, copy your OCI API key to `secrets/oci_api_key.pem` file - this file is read when Helm chart is being installed.
+Before installing the chart, you need to copy the secrets (wallet files and OCI key) to a couple of places in the chart.
+Check the README.md in `secrets` folder under `carts` and `orders` as well as root chart.

 To install the chart, run the command below.
 Make sure to replace the release name and provide the passwords and OCI settings: